 As explained earlier different factors impact your freelance rates: skills, experience, demand for those skills.

 Determining what your annual income should be can help you calculate your hourly freelance rate.
-When doing this calculation, make sure to factor in your vacation time but also the non-billable hours such as create freelance proposals, invoicing your projects and finding new freelance projects.
+When doing this calculation, make sure to factor in your vacation time but also the non-billable hours such as creating freelance proposals, making invoices for your projects and finding new freelance projects.